The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Derivation of a Model

 \section{Derivation of a Model}

-The aim of the model is to predict how a tsetse population becomes distributed in space and how this distribution changes over time, through migration, self--regulating growth and artificially--imposed mortality.
-The intention is to predict a population density, $\rho(\mathbf{x},t)$ (in which $\mathbf{x}$ and $t$ are space and time respectively), based on the these phenomena.
+The aim of the model is to predict how a tsetse population becomes distributed in space and how this distribution changes over time, through migration, self-regulating growth and artificially imposed mortality.
+The intention is to predict a population density, $\rho(\mathbf{x},t)$ (in which $\mathbf{x}$ and $t$ are space and time respectively), based on these phenomena.

+Which population?
 The subject of the intended model is the vector of trypanosomiasis, namely adult tsetse flies.
-Pupae neither migrate, nor do they (or any flies belonging to the nulliparous cohort, for that matter) form any part of the actively reproductive population.
+Pupae neither migrate, nor do they (or any flies belonging to the pre-ovulatory cohort, for that matter) form any part of the actively reproductive population.
 For these reasons the population density, $\rho(\mathbf{x},t)$, is defined not to include pupae.
-While it is tempting to also exclude any flies belonging to the nulliparous cohorts from a reproductive point of view, such flies are mobile and subject to the external, artificial mortality to be imposed; indeed, the subject of this investigation.
+While it is tempting to also exclude any flies belonging to the pre-ovulatory cohorts from a reproductive point of view, such flies are mobile and subject to the external, artificial mortality to be imposed; indeed, the subject of this investigation.
 While the correspondence of the reproductive population to the mobile and vulnerable population is not perfect, it is suitably close.